 2014/2015.
 Posted by Jenny M.

-When I was first assigned to teach in Spain at a daycare with Meddeas, I’ll admit: I was terrified.
+When I was first assigned to teach in Spain with Meddeas, I’ll admit: I was terrified.
 I’d never really done any babysitting.
 I’d definitely never changed a diaper.
 At the occasional family reunion, I have fun with my little cousins for a few hours, and then happily return to a home not littered with rattles and singing stuffed animals.

 But the truth is, I’ve been pleasantly surprised this year.
 Sure, there are days when corralling 20 tiny human beings can be exhausting.
 No one’s a fan of the dirty diaper smell, or the piercing shriek of a hungry infant.
 But then again, there are undeniable perks about teaching at a daycare, with children ages 0-2: